xarantolus/sensibleHub/README.md

 ### Build for yourself

-As a first step, you clone this repository (or download a zip file), then you open a terminal/command promt in the root directory of the repository:
+As a first step, you clone this repository (or download a zip file), then you open a terminal/command prompt in the root directory of the repository:

 ```
 git clone https://github.com/xarantolus/sensibleHub.git && cd sensibleHub